boderg/your-weather/TESTING.md

 ***

 - Favicon would not display on GitHub pages deployed site, but would show locally.
-- To fix this, I first tried changing the image, then changing the image name, but these did not fix the issue and after a little research I checked the link to where the image was located and found that I needed to put a '.' at the start of the link.
+- To fix this, I first tried changing the image, then changing the image name, but these did not fix the issue and after a little research it was noted that the link to where the image was located needed to have a '.' at the start of the link.

 ## Unfixed Bugs